You Are About to Disappear

 I must note here that a physicist, reviewer of an earlier draft of this document (in which the above excerpt from Greene was not included, only a reference to it), had a gut reaction against the idea of “motion through time” and scoffed at it.
 For that physicist, motion is associated with the concept of speed, and speed is the quotient of space over time, so motion happens necessarily in space.
 How can we conceive of motion in time?
 What would be the speed of something moving in time?
 We cannot divide time over time to find the speed (or if we do we get nonsense), so the entire idea of motion in time is nonsense, according to that physicist.

-And yet, what is missing is, I believe, a modicum of intelligence to generalize from the concept of speed as we learned it in high school (the quotient of space over time), to a generalized concept, call it “rate of spatiotemporal motion”, or “rate” for short, which includes both our familiar speed (space over time) and its inverse notion (time over space).
+And yet, what is missing is, I believe, a tiny bit of mental effort to generalize from the concept of speed as we learned it in high school (the quotient of space over time), to a generalized concept, call it “rate of spatiotemporal motion”, or “rate” for short, which includes both our familiar speed (space over time) and its inverse notion (time over space).
 Rate has a dual nature: when expressed in our terms (from our human perspective), it is our familiar speed; but when expressed in plasmoid terms, it is the inverse notion: time divided by space.
 Mathematically, we can represent it by the pair [v, u], where v is our familiar velocity (speed, or: space over time), and u is the unfamiliar temporal component (time over space).
-The larger v is, the smaller u becomes, and vice versa, so that always v + u = c.
+The larger v is, the smaller u becomes, and vice versa, so that v + u = c is always true.
 Rate is of course relativistic, so it depends on the observer, and its two components are bounded by the speed of light, c: one extreme value for rate is [c, 0], and another extreme value is [0, c].
 Thus, if we observe a plasmoid moving at c (mass zero, energy highest), the rate of that plasmoid is [c, 0].
 Similarly, if we are immobile with respect to landmark objects (stars), we have a rate of [0, c].
 Perhaps there is some better, more productive formalism for this notion of “rate” — because, honestly, I don’t see how one can do useful physics with a mathematical pair — but the existence or non-existence of a better formalism is not an argument against the existence of the concept itself, i.e., rate, as described above.
 Note that the use of the word “motion” in this context is misleading.
 There is really no motion; only a sequence of 4-d points (“events”) in 4-d space–time.

 So, the question “What is our speed in time?” does not make sense if by “speed” we mean the familiar concept.
 But we can ask, “What is the temporal component of our rate when we are immobile with respect to the stars?”
 Assuming that by “temporal component” we mean the second element in the above pair of the representation of rate, the answer is that our temporal component is c.